RupertZ/Interactive-Lab-Hub/Lab 3/README.md

 1. Sketch ideas for what you'll work on in lab on Wednesday.

+This is a parody piece of Prof. Noah Snavely of Cornell's CS department.

+When user says "This is so cool" or "cool", the screen of Raspberry Pi will show the face of Prof. Snavely to send greetings.

+If the user says something else, the screen will simply say "404, motivation was not found".

+Only when the users said the magic word "cool", they may proceed to the next step:

+They can use joystick to control the display to show different pics of Professor Snavely.

+I gave the name to this design as "Raspberry Noah".

 ## Share your idea sketches with Zoom Room mates and get feedback

 *what was the feedback?
 Who did it come from?*

+Yanjun and Renzhi: This idea is sooooo cooooool!

 ## Prototype your system